 Our common stock is listed on The Nasdaq Capital Market.
 In order to maintain our listing, we must meet minimum financial and other requirements, including requirements for a minimum amount of capital, a minimum closing bid price per share of \$1.00 and continued business operations so that we are not characterized as a "public shell company."
 On May 15, 2019, we received a letter from Nasdaq indicating that, for the last thirty consecutive business days, the bid price for our common stock had closed below the minimum \$1.00 per share requirement for continued listing on The Nasdaq Capital Market.
 Although Nasdaq provided us with a 180-calendar day compliance period in which to regain compliance with the minimum closing bid price requirement, we cannot assure you that we will be able to regain compliance within the period provided by Nasdaq.
 The letter states that Nasdaq will provide written notification that we have achieved compliance with its rules if at any time before November 11, 2019, the bid price of our common stock closes at \$1.00 per share or more for a minimum of ten consecutive business days during the compliance period.
-We do not expect to regain compliance with the Nasdaq listing rules by November 11, 2019, but we may be eligible for an additional 180 calendar day compliance period.
-To qualify, we will be required to meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market, with the exception of the bid price requirement as of November 11, 2019, and would need to provide written notice of our intention to cure the deficiency during the second compliance period, by effecting a reverse stock split, if necessary.
-We intend to provide such notice prior to the expiration of the initial compliance period and as the date of this report we meet the continued listing requirements, other than the bid price requirement.
-However, we cannot assure you that we will meet the requirements for continued listing, other than the bid price requirement, as of November 11, 2019 and Nasdaq may deny our request for an additional compliance period.
-If Nasdaq denies our request for an additional compliance period or we are not able to regain compliance within any additional compliance period for this requirement or any other applicable listing standard, our shares of common stock would be subject to delisting.
+If we are not able to regain compliance within the allotted compliance period for this requirement or any other applicable listing standard, including any extensions that may be granted by Nasdaq, our shares of common stock would be subject to delisting.
 In the event that our common stock is delisted from The Nasdaq Capital Market and is not eligible for quotation or listing on another market or exchange, trading of our common stock could be conducted only in the over-the-counter market or on an electronic bulletin board established for unlisted securities such as the Pink Sheets or the OTC Bulletin Board.

-In such event, it could become more difficult to dispose of, or obtain accurate price quotations for, our common stock, and there would likely also be a reduction in our coverage by securities analysts and the news media, which could cause the price of our common stock to decline further.
-Also, it may be difficult for us to raise additional capital if we are not listed on a major exchange.
+In such event, it could become more difficult to dispose of, or obtain accurate price quotations for, our common stock, and there would likely also be a reduction in our coverage by securities analysts and the news media, which could cause the price of our common stock to decline f